-This rule includes 2 PMN substances that are subject to "risk-based" consent orders under TSCA section 5(e)(1)(A)(ii)(I) where EPA determined that activities associated with the PMN substances may present unreasonable risk to human health or the environment.
-Those consent orders require protective measures to limit exposures or otherwise mitigate the potential unreasonable risk.
-The socalled "5(e) SNURs" on these PMN substances are promulgated pursuant to § 721.160, and are based on and consistent with the provisions in the underlying consent orders.
-The 5(e) SNURs designate as a "significant new use" the absence of the protective measures required in the corresponding consent orders.
+This rule includes one PMN substance (P-04-269) that is subject to a "risk-based" consent order under TSCA section 5(e)(1)(A)(ii)(I) where EPA determined that activities associated with the PMN substance may present unreasonable risk to human health and the environment.
+The consent order requires protective measures to limit exposures or otherwise mitigate the potential unreasonable risk.
+The socalled "5(e) SNUR" on this PMN substance is promulgated pursuant to § 721.160, and is based on and consistent with the provisions in the underlying consent order.
+The 5(e) SNUR designates as a "significant new use" the absence of the protective measures required in the corresponding consent order.